 This plan demonstrates our commitment to engaging with our consumers, whether they be patients, their family and/or carers, or community members.
-This plan is organisation wide and provides a mechanism to coordinate consumer engagement across Austin Health's many services and sites.
+This plan is whole of organisation and provides a mechanism to coordinate consumer engagement across Austin Health's many services and sites.